Kyle Reeves – NY State Bar #2343911

 - Rule DR 1-102 prohibited attorneys from engaging in conduct that was prejudicial to the administration of justice, or engaging in any other conduct that adversely reflected on their fitness to practice law.

-- Rules 8.4(d) and 8.4(h) of the Rules of Professional Conduct state attorneys cannot engage in conduct that is prejudicial to the administration of justice or engage in any other conduct that adversely reflects on his fitness as a lawyer.
+- Rules 8.4(d) and 8.4(h) of the Rules of Professional Conduct (applicable in People v.
+Martinez) prohibits attorneys from engaging in conduct that is prejudicial to the administration of justice or that adversely reflects on the lawyer’s fitness as a lawyer.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including disbarment (revoking Reeves’s law license).
-It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the KCDAO and RCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline, including disbarment (revoking Reeves’s law license).
+It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether the KCDAO’s and RCDAO’s supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.